learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the behavior of registration receipts and the registration cancellation button
 - Fixed a bug where mailman details were included during account registration even when mailman was not enabled
 - Fixed the help text for the K12 school field for student profiles
+- The class search in the admin toolbar now only appears if the program has the class search module enabled
+- Fixed statistics for number of approved classes and teachers when approved classes have no approved sections

 Development changes
 ===================